Northumbrian burr

 A 19th century dialect map indicating the range of the Northumbrian burr within Northumberland and Durham.

-The Northumbrian burr is the distinctive uvular pronunciation of R in the traditional dialects of Northumberland, Tyneside ('Geordie'), and northern County Durham, now remaining only among speakers of rural Northumberland, excluding Tyne and Wear.
+The Northumbrian burr is the distinctive uvular pronunciation of the letter "R" in the traditional dialects of Northumberland, Tyneside ("Geordie") and northern County Durham in England, now remaining only among speakers of rural Northumberland, excluding Tyne and Wear.
 It is one of the few rhotic dialects left in England.

 Pronunciation

 According to Påhlsson (1972), the Burr is typically pronounced as a voiced uvular fricative, often with accompanying lip-rounding (/[ʁ(ʷ)]/).
 Approximant /[ʁ̞]/, voiceless fricative /[χ]/, tapped /[ɢ̆]/ and trilled /[ʀ]/ uvular pronunciations occur occasionally.
 The data for Northumberland and northern Durham in the Survey of English Dialects (gathered in the 1950s) suggest that in addition to full pronunciation in syllable onset, uvular //r// in these dialects was usually maintained in syllable coda position, typically as the uvularization of the preceding vowel.

 Effects on neighbouring sounds

 The Northumbrian Burr has affected the pronunciation of adjacent vowels, particularly those that precede it, which were subject to 'Burr Modification':